kennysmithed/oels2023/oels_practical_wk10.md

 In terms of the trial types we need to present to participants, this experiment is actually very simple, and uses elements of the code we developed in the practicals on word learning and perceptual learning.

 - Participants go through an initial observation phase where they are exposed to objects paired with labels/descriptions.
 This is basically identical to the observation phase of the word learning experiment in `word_learning.js`.
 - In the final test, where participants try to reproduce the language they are trained on, on each trial participants are presented with an object and asked to produce a label/description for it.
 Beckner et al. used a free-typing production method, where people type stuff in.
 In some recent work with online iterated learning we (my RA Clem Ashton and I) switched to a more constrained production model: participants are provided with a set of syllable options, and build complex labels by clicking on those syllable buttons.
-This reduces or removes the problem of participants typing English (e.g. "don't know", "no idea") or near-English versions of random labels (e.g. "vukano" -> "volcano"), which we were getting a lot of with free-typed responses on MTurk.
-We can achieve this by using the machinery for looping trials that jsPsych provides, looping a single `image-button-response` to allow a participant to click multiple times to build a label; in order to show that label on-screen where we want it, we'll actually use a customised version of `image-button-response` that has the prompt above the buttons rather than below.
+This reduces or removes the problem of participants typing English (e.g. "don't know", "no idea") or nearby English equivalents of random labels (e.g. "vukano" -> "volcano"), which we were getting a lot of with free-typed responses on MTurk.
+We can achieve this by using the machinery for looping trials that jsPsych provides, looping a single `image-button-response` to allow a participant to click multiple times to build a label; in order to show that label on-screen where we want it, we'll actually use a customised version of the `image-button-response` plugin that has the prompt above the buttons rather than below.

 The complication this week is that rather than pre-specifying the language participants have to learn, we are running an *iterated learning* design: the language produced by one participant in the production phase becomes the input language to another participant in the observation phase, allowing us to pass the language from person to person and watch it evolve.
 Participants are organised in *chains*, where the participant at generation *n* in a particular chain learns from the language produced by the generation *n-1* participant in that chain.